 - Studying abroad is not just for liberal arts students anymore.
 There are a variety of programs - and scholarships - for students majoring in the sciences, technology, engineering, mathematics and health.

-- If you don’t want to take classes in your major abroad, consider the many internship, service and research opportunities available.
+- If you don’t want to take classes in your major abroad, consider the many internship, volunteer and research opportunities available.

 5. I don’t have time to study abroad.